Glitchfiend/BiomesOPlenty/README.md

     - Fixed an issue causing sound files to be created on the desktop
     - Biomes O Plenty saplings now work in the Forestry fermenter
     - Biomes O Plenty flowers can now be used with bees
-    - Added a config option for generating vanilla ocean biomes
     - Gave the different types Autumn and Cherry Leaves their own names
     - Added Biome Dictionary support